 Samsung's Data Breach History

-- July-August 2022: Samsung disclosed a separate breach affecting customers in the United States.
-Personal information including names, contact details, dates of birth, and product registration data was exposed.
+- July to August 2022, customer-data breach: Samsung disclosed a separate breach affecting customers in the United States.
+The exposed information included names, contact details, demographic data, dates of birth, and product registration data.
+Samsung said it did not include Social Security or payment-card numbers.

 What Happens If Your Samsung Account Is Compromised